thiagobien/ACL/workshop/03_Monolith_to_Microservices/2_Extract_UI_From_Monolith/README.md

 # Extract the User Interface from the Monolith

 To start breaking up the monolith, a best practice is extracting the user interface from TicketMonster since this helps to decouple the client facing part from the business logic.
-So, this lab launches the first microservice to seperate the user interface from the rest of TicketMonster depicted below.
+So, this lab launches the first microservice to seperate the user interface from the rest of TicketMonster as depicted below.

 ![tm-ui-v1](../assets/extract_ui.png)